-This policy seeks to restrict and define investment actions at a more detailed level than presented in the Code of Virginia.
+This policy seeks to strict an elefine investment actions at a more detailed level than ted in the Code Virginia.

-In the absence of any issue or situation not specifically addressed by this policy; any action undertaken by the CFO or his staff will at all times be in compliance with the Code of Virginia.
+In the above of any issue or situation not specifically addressed by this policy; any action undertaken the CFO his staff will at all times be in compliance with the Code of Virginia.